noiseprotocol/noise_spec/noise.md

 (with one exception - see next paragraph).
 The next message is sent by the responder, the next from the initiator, and so on in alternating fashion.

 (Exceptional case: Noise allows special **fallback patterns** where the responder switches to a different pattern than the initator started with (see [Section 8.1](#fallback-patterns)).
 If the initiator's pre-message contains an `"e"` token, then this handshake pattern is a fallback pattern.
-In the case of a fallback pattern the party's roles are preserved, so the first handshake message is sent by the responder, the next from the initiator, and so on.)
+In the case of a fallback pattern the first handshake message is sent by the responder, the next from the initiator, and so on.)

 The following handshake pattern describes an unauthenticated DH handshake: